 - Sift flour, baking powder, and salt together.
 Begin alternating as you add the dry ingredients and heavy whipping cream in the bowl until they are well blended.

-- Take the remaining 6 regular-sized Oreos and remove the filling.
+- Take the remaining 6 regular-sized Oreos and remove the filling with a butter knife.
 Place the cookie in a bag or between two pieces of wax paper and finely crush them.

 - Add 1/4 cup of batter to each cupcake liner over the top of the thin Oreos.
 Bake the cupcakes for 15-18 minutes until a toothpick comes out clean or the tops spring back when lightly touched.